VinAIResearch/Warping-based_Backdoor_Attack-release/README.md

 ```

 ## Pretrained models
 We also provide pretrained checkpoints used in the original paper.
-The checkpoints could be found at[here](https://drive.google.com/file/d/1yuinSv5Ny_gZ2rU4-fjwAofvG0x_o1wk/view?usp=sharing).
+The checkpoints could be found at [here](https://drive.google.com/file/d/1yuinSv5Ny_gZ2rU4-fjwAofvG0x_o1wk/view?usp=sharing).
 Just download and decompress it in this project's repo for evaluating.

 ## Evaluation